sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 #### Initializing your Hugo site {#initializing-your-hugo-site}

-Alright, time to initialize your hugo website.
+Alright, time to initialize your Hugo website.
 Remember, this is the thing that will actually become your blog.

 ```bash
 # Create the projects directory if it doesn't exist